Meredydd Evans

 Meredydd Evans (9 December 1919 – 21 February 2015), known colloquially as Merêd, was a collector, editor, historian and performer of folk music of Wales.
 A major figure in Welsh media for over half a century, Evans has been described as influencing "almost every sphere of Welsh cultural life, from folk music and philosophy to broadcasting and language politics".

-Evans first found prominence as a member of the popular singing group Triawd y Coleg.
-Beginning in the 1950s, he made award-winning Welsh language recordings and published collections and historiography in collaboration with his American-born wife Phyllis Kinney, helping to preserve and promote Welsh music worldwide.
-Evans served as Head of Light Entertainment at BBC Wales between 1963 and 1973, and was a leading campaigner for Welsh language rights.
+Evans first found prominence as a member of the popular singing group Triawd y Coleg, writing original material for the group as well as adapting existing songs into Welsh.
+A light tenor, his success as a performer on BBC Radio earned him the nickname "the Bangor Bing".
+Beginning in the 1950s, Evans made award-winning Welsh language recordings and published collections and research in collaboration with his American-born wife Phyllis Kinney, helping to preserve and promote Welsh music worldwide.
+Evans served as Head of Light Entertainment at BBC Wales between 1963 and 1973; in this role, he has been credited with discovering performers including Meic Stevens and Ryan Davies.
+He was a leading campaigner for Welsh language rights, taking part in acts of non-violent civil disobedience in later life.
 The archives of Evans and Kinney are now part of the Welsh Music Archive at the National Library of Wales.

 Early life

 Born in Llanegryn in Merionethshire, Evans was brought up in Tanygrisiau.
-He was the youngest of eleven children born to Charlotte Evans (née Pugh, 1881-1965) and her husband Richard Evans (1867-1936).
+He was the youngest of eleven children born to Charlotte Evans (née Pugh, 1881–1965) and her husband Richard Evans (1867–1936).
 Richard, a socialist and engineer, worked at the Foel granite quarry whilst Charlotte fostered a cultured homelife, encouraging her children to read widely and singing to them, giving Evans his first exposure to Welsh folk songs.
 When Evans was fourteen, he left school after his father became too ill to work and supported his family with a job at the Co-op, where he stayed for seven years.
 Richard Evans died from silicosis in 1936, when his youngest son was sixteen.

 From 1938, Evans harboured an interest in becoming a Calvinistic Methodist minister and began to preach locally.
 By this period, Evans had become a pacifist and a member of the Fellowship of Reconciliation.
 In 1939, Evans registered as a conscientious objector a few months before the Second World War began.
 He subsequently faced a tribunal to claim this status and was given unconditional exemption from military service on religious grounds in early 1940.
 Evans remained a lifelong advocate of nonviolence.
 In September 1940, Evans enrolled at Clwyd College, Rhyl to undertake a preparatory course for the ministry.
 The following year, his training continued at the University College of North Wales, Bangor.
 In September 1943, he decided to leave the course and instead took a course in Philosophy.
 He graduated with a first in 1945, and was President of the Student Council in 1946-7.